 3- Don’t reinvent the wheel use one of the open-source platforms based on the Consensus Mechanism (Ethereum, BigChainDB, Chain Core, Eris: DB)

 4- Design the Nodes

 Nodes are computers and infrastructure used by blockchain to store data and process the transactions

 When you are going to design your nodes you should consider some things: is it private or public or hybrid blockchain, is it local or cloud-hosted?

 The operating system you will use

-In this phase you will need to configure and adjust some blockchain elements examples: (Asset issuance, Asset re-issuance, Permissions, Atomic exchanges, Key formats)
+In this phase, you will need to configure and adjust some blockchain elements examples: (Asset issuance, Asset re-issuance, Permissions, Atomic exchanges, and Key formats)

 6- develop blockchain APIs to communicate with other applications and platforms

-7- design and develop admin panel and frontend to manage your blockchain
+7- design and develop an admin panel and frontend to manage your blockchain

 Blockchain is not only applied to cryptocurrencies it has many applications in real life and business industries and it is one of many ways you can use it to develop your applications and solutions.